argoproj/argo-rollouts/docs/features/analysis.md

 A Rollout can reference a Cluster scoped AnaylsisTemplate called a `ClusterAnalysisTemplate`.
 This can be useful when you want to share an AnalysisTemplate across multiple Rollouts; rather than duplicating them in every namespace.
 Use the field
-`clusterTemplateName` to reference a ClusterAnalysisTemplate instead of an AnalysisTemplate.
+`clusterScope: true` to reference a ClusterAnalysisTemplate instead of an AnalysisTemplate.

 ```yaml tab="Rollout"
 apiVersion: argoproj.io/v1alpha1